The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Refund rateHow often customers request a refundThe lower, the better

-Rate on invoice deficienciesOrders with invoice deficiencies / Total number of orders from business customers0%
+Rate of invoice deficienciesOrders with invoice deficiencies / Total number of all orders from business customers0%

 1. Shipping method

 To guarantee fast delivery, the processes surrounding the sale must be coordinated.
 Such optimization takes a lot of time and money.
-As an online seller, you know how much work is involved in the processes surrounding the order:
+As an online seller, you know the work involved in the processes surrounding the order:

 • Customer service